 Searching for cheap things to do over spring break?
 Spring Break fun doesn’t have to cost an arm and a leg.
 There are plenty of things to do to in the Greenville area and at home that will quickly fill up the downtime during the break and even better, don’t require a ton of energy or planning.
+Spring Break for Greenville County Schools is March 20th – 24th, 2023, so making your plans with these inexpensive ideas will make it full of memories and fun!
 Read on to discover ten cheap things to do in Greenville this spring break.

 Looking for more about spring break in Greenville?
 Go to our Ultimate Guide to Spring Break in Greenville, SC for things to do, local travel, and more.

 Have Fun Over Spring Break Without Breaking the Bank

 Have a garden?
 Spring break is the perfect time to plant seeds or grab starter plants from the garden store and prepare for a bountiful summer of homegrown fruits and vegetables.
 Clemson University has this handy chart for the best times to plant during the year.

 If you don’t have the space for a garden, small pots can be used without taking up too much space.
 If that doesn’t work, Greenville County offers Community Gardens all around town where garden beds are available to purchase inexpensively and where you can grow vegetables and get tips from other community members about best gardening practices.
 You can also grab free seeds from your local library during one of their pop up seed library events.